-Table 9 presents the result of our regression specification (3), where $X{j,t-1}$ includes the firm-level lagged AI pricing adoption dummy $\mathbb{I}{j,t-1}^{AP}$ and industry-level frequency of price adjustment FPA_s .
+Table 9 presents the result of our regression specification (4) using the lagged AI-pricing dummy as an indicator of AI pricing adoption, where $Z{j,t-1}$ includes industry-level frequency of price adjustment $FPA_s$ .
 Different columns vary in specifications by turning firm-level controls and firm fixed effects on and off.
-We do not include event fixed effects here, so we can see the average effects
+We do not include event fixed effects here, so we can see the average effects of monetary policy surprises.
+First, all columns show that monetary expansions cause positive stock returns at the firm level.
+The point estimate is economically large and statistically significant at the 1% level: a hypothetical policy surprise of 25 bps leads to an increase in a